ParallelMaths/parallel/pages/7-31-top-of-the-league.md

 ## 3. Seeing dots

 This is a really interesting video by Jo Boaler.
-I think it illustrates how we might all see a problem differently, how there are many ways to solve a problem, but they all lead to the same answer.
+I think it illustrates how we might all see a problem differently, and how there are many ways to solve a problem, but they all lead to the same answer.

 @[youtube](-pJhCAiaV-Q?rel=0)